ohmori7/kcn/README.md

 not exactly same as) one of an original concenpt of ICN.
 KCN separates a name of information into an identifier and a locator as same as ICN.
-An identifier of a name of information in KCN is, however, keywords combined with end users' attributes (e.g., users' locations or nationalities) while one in ICN is a URI-like address of information.
+An identifier of a name of information in KCN is, however, keywords combined with end users' attributes (e.g., current time, users' locations or nationalities) while one in ICN is a URI-like address of information.
 On the other hand, a locator of a name of information in KCN is URL (or URI) while one in ICN is an IP address.
 That is, KCN separate a name of information into keywords and URLs.

   This package demonstrates how KCN works and what can be applications of KCN by providing an acutual implementation.
 We hope that this package could present